 If you’re just starting to save, something that requires you to keep $300 in the account at all times or pay $60 per year may be a daunting obstacle.

 Minimum Balance Fees

 In the TD example above, we saw that a minimum daily balance of $300 would keep any Simple Savings customer from having to pay the monthly fee.
 This rule is fantastic until you spend a couple extra bucks and dip below that $300 mark.
 You’ll then be responsible for that fee for the month in which you slipped up.
 If you’re going to rely on a minimum balance to keep you from paying fees, you’ll need to keep careful track of the the money flowing out of that account.
-Keep an eye out for a bank with a low minimum balance.
+Look for a bank with a low (or no!) minimum balance.

 Many banks have rules that cap the number of withdrawals you can make from your savings account.
 If you pull money out of the account more often, you might be slapped with a penalty fee up to around $10.
 Before you sign up for an account, know how often you’ll be allowed to withdraw money.

 Certain banks will charge a fee if you close your account before a certain date.
 Usually, this date is about 3-6 months from the day the account is opened, but the fee can be hefty — usually around $25.
 You should be sure that you can leave at least the minimum in an account until any waiting period is over.

 Don’t let your money sit too long!
 Some banks will charge a fee of something like $5 if your savings or checking account has no deposits or withdrawals for a certain amount of time, often a year.
 This shouldn’t be a problem for a primary account, but if you switch banks, don’t forget to move your accounts within a year to avoid these fees.

 High to low